-Tracy began her writing career at age five, when her parents found her writing all over her little brother.
-When they asked why, the answer was simple: “Timmy thought he was a piece of paper.”
-Clearly, her stories started early!
+Tracy began writing at age five.
+Her parents discovered her “writing” all over her little brother.
+When they asked why, she gave a simple answer: “Timmy thought he was a piece of paper.”
+Her storytelling career clearly started early!

-To Timmy’s relief, Tracy now uses a computer to write.
-Along with writing stories for children, she also teaches writing and speech at a two-year college in Wisconsin.
+Fortunately for Timmy, Tracy now writes on a computer instead of her brother.
+In addition to creating stories for children, she teaches writing and speech at a two-year college in Wisconsin.

 Olga Schoon’s father has big plans for her life.
 Soon, she will be married.
 In fact, he has found her the perfect match.